TiepMH/TiepMH/README.md

      [Example 3: PRS-based Delay Estimation, Downlink, MIMO channel](https://github.com/TiepMH/5G-NR-Positioning/blob/main/find_Delays_by_using_PRS_in_MIMO_channel.m)

-   - Using SRS (sounding reference signal) in the uplink:
+   - Using SRS (sounding reference signal) on the uplink:

-     SRS can be used for positioning purposes in the **uplink**, from an UE to a gNB.
+     SRS can be used for positioning purposes on the **uplink**, from an UE to a gNB.
 When the UE transmits SRS to the gNB, the gNB uses the received waveform to estimate TOA.
 If a network has at least three collaborative gNBs, they can rely on TOAs to localize the UE's position.

      [Example 1: SRS-based Delay Estimation, Uplink, MIMO channel](https://github.com/TiepMH/5G-NR-Positioning/blob/main/find_Delays_by_using_SRS_in_MIMO_channel.m)

+ * #### Illustration of resource allocation
+   - In downlink synchronization:
+     i) Synchronization signal (SS) burst:

 ---
 ### Topic: Probability and Statistics